rezio3/recruitment-task/README.md

 # Recruitment task

-This is my recruitment task to Media Ambassador for Frontend Developer Junior/Mid position.
+This is my recruitment task for Media Ambassador for Frontend Developer Junior/Mid position.

 ## Quickstart
 1. Clone this repository using: